The Tale of My 60+ year Work History

 Note: in grade-school, I really did walk a mile, often in the snow, to/from school each day!

-Skip Stein is an IT Business Consultant and President of Management Systems Consulting, Inc., based in Orlando, Florida.
+Skip Stein is an IT Business Consultant, based in Orlando, Florida.
 He is COO of Whole Foods 4 Healthy Living with his lovely wife Chef Nancy and manages several ancillary/supporting business enterprises.